 .
 When the Foreign Gangsters aren't particularly worse

 than the home-turf ones, they're just a Generic Ethnic Crime Gang

 .
 Compare Ruthless Modern Pirates

 - Hotel Moscow in Black Lagoon when Balalaika is called in to consolidate a foothold in Japan through an alliance with a local Yakuza clan (and, like the Magnificent Bitch she is, doing just that).

-The hometown of the cast, Roanapur, is usually an inversion of this trope — the town is such a Wretched Hive that it's hard to find anyone more ruthless than its normal citizenry moving in.
-When the Florida cartel tries to make a move within the city they're mostly treated like Harmless Villains by the resident gangster community.
+- The hometown of the cast, Roanapur, is usually an inversion of this trope — the town is such a Wretched Hive that it's hard to find anyone more ruthless than its normal citizenry moving in.
+When the Florida cartel tries to make a move within the city they're mostly treated like Naive Newcomers and considered endearing and cute by the resident gangster community.

 - Spider-Man - Subverted with Black Tarantula, a crime lord from Argentina trying to expand his empire to the States, starting with New York.
 He's almost a saint compared to other marvel villains however.
 In later Daredevil comics he convinces people he's reformed and even after turning on Daredevil, uses his powers to heal him after he getting his money, oh he leaves Daredevil some of the money saying help somebody with it!